-Having the opportunity to manage a remote team is a unique one for a lot of team leaders in the current job market, as remote work is still yet to enter the mainstream.
-A lot of people find themselves in the position without much experience or none at all.
+Having the opportunity to manage a hybrid-remote team is becoming ever more common with the increased adoption of remote work.
+However, a lot of people find themselves in the position without much experience or none at all.
 You may have all the experience in the world working in an office environment with large teams, but not all of it will translate into the remote world.
-Managing remote employees does have its own challenges, in fact, a SoapBox report found that remote managers experience retention challenges 6 times more than onsite managers.
+Managing hybrid-remote employees does have its own challenges.
+In fact, a Hypercontext report found that remote managers experience retention challenges 6 times more than onsite managers.
 However, managing remote teams has a lot of benefits that colocated teams don’t get to experience!

-Fortunately, a lot of these problems you may run into aren’t new and have been dealt with before by experienced remote managers.
-We’ve listed five ones you’re likely to encounter, the reasons behind them and how you can make sure you tackle them head on with ease!
+Fortunately, many of these problems you may run into aren’t new and have been dealt with before by experienced hybrid-remote managers.
+We’ve listed 16 ones you’re likely to encounter, the reasons behind them, and how you can make sure you tackle them head-on with ease!

-If you find your team needs a bit more of a nudge, or values getting your input at a regular basis, consider what tools or methods you could implement.
-There are a multitude of time tracking tools out there to use (we’ve listed some great ones here), but you can even just make sure to schedule regular one on ones with each team member.
+If you find your team needs a bit more of a nudge, or values getting your input regularly, consider what tools or methods you could implement.
+There are many time tracking tools out there to use (there is free time tracking app if you are on a budget), but you can even just make sure to schedule regular one on one with each team member.
 Find out your team’s routine and work around it if possible.
 If people are in different time zones or work different hours, then create an asynchronous feedback process with your whole team.

 To improve this and get people on board, you should implement a top-down approach from the manager’s level.
 Make sure you are a living example of your culture first before trying to encourage others to do so!
 Once you’ve become a real ambassador, look at the unique ways that remote work can actually bolster company culture.